 Throughout the Muslim world, the holy month of Ramadan is a time for fasting and reflection during the day and getting together with family for a celebratory meal at night.
-But four years of brutal civil war have pushed Yemen to the brink of collapse.
-Food prices have jumped by 150 percent since the conflict began, leaving two-thirds of the population food insecure.
-More than 24 million people are in need of humanitarian assistance — including more than 11 million children.
+But five years of brutal civil war have pushed Yemen to the brink of collapse.
+The falling Yemeni Rial, disruptions to food imports and salary payments, and rising food prices have left an estimated 17 million people in need of humanitarian food assistance.

 We fast in the daytime and starve in the night.

-And yet, despite the overwhelming difficulty of staying alive during wartime in Yemen, families will still find reason to give thanks during Ramadan.
-Those who have a little food to spare will give some to those who have none, and all will share their hopes for a more peaceful future.
+And yet, despite the immense difficulties they face, families in Yemen will still look for reasons to give thanks during Ramadan.
+Those who have a little food to spare will give some to those who have none, and all will share their hopes for a safer, more peaceful future.

-"It is enough for me that my daughter returned to the house alive and that she smiles and laughs," said Hussein Ahmed, who shares a tiny mud house in Hudaydah governate with his mother, his wife, their six children and three other families.
+"It is enough for me that my daughter returned to the house alive and that she smiles and laughs," Hussein Ahmed said in 2019.
+He shares a tiny mud house in Hudaydah governate with his mother, his wife, their six children and three other families.